WH16138/algo_collection/README.md

 ---

 ## ✍️ Note on Documentation
-Some code comments were assisted by generative AI (e.g., ChatGPT) to improve readability and maintain consistency.
+Some code comments and test cases were assisted by generative AI (e.g., ChatGPT) to improve readability and maintain consistency.

 ---